streamich/libreact/docs/en/MouseSensor.md

 # `<MouseSensor>`

-Render prop/FaCC that re-renders on mouse position change.
+Render prop that re-renders on mouse position change.

 ## Usage